bandohq/docs/fulfiller-api/guides/get-available-products.md

 ---
-description: "Learn how to fetch and display available products through Bando's Fulfiller API.
-Implementation guide for accessing our catalog of supported services."
+description: Learn how to fetch and display available products through Bando's Fulfiller API.
+Implementation guide for accessing our catalog of supported services.
 ---

 # Products API Guide